sopra-fs23-group-40/Server/Contributions.md

 Fixed a bug in the lobby overview: https://github.com/sopra-fs23-group-40/Client/issues/61

+Updated the game over screen to show the avatars from the external API and the remaining tiles (not blocks): https://github.com/sopra-fs23-group-40/Server/issues/124

 ### Justin Verhoek

 Fixed an issue where a long username created a mess in the lobby overview https://github.com/sopra-fs23-group-40/Client/issues/59